niccolo246/Attention_nnUNet/README.md

 The nnUNet is a fully automated and generalisable framework which automatically configures the full training pipeline for any 3D medical imaging  segmentation task it is applied on, taking into account dataset properties and hardware constraints.

 The nnUNet utilises a standard UNet type architecture which is self-configuring in terms of both depth and hyperparameters.
-We extend the original [nnUNet code](https://github.com/MIC-DKFZ/nnUNet) by integrating features found in more advanced UNet variations, namely residual blocks, dense blocks, and inception blocks.
+We extend the original [nnUNet code](https://github.com/MIC-DKFZ/nnUNet) by integrating three forms of attention, namely single-spatial-attention, multi-spatial-attention, and channel-attention blocks.
+We thereby propose three novel extensions to the nnUNet architecure, namely Spatial-Solo-Attention-nnUNet, Spatial-Multi-Attention-nnUNet,  and Channel-Spatial-Attention-nnUNet.

 Users can then easily experiment with a range of different UNet architectural variations within the nnUNet framework and may choose the architecture variation which performs optimally depending on the dataset in question.
 This is evidenced in the following paper: